Skip to content

 Now consider their lifestyle.
 Are you targeting families?
 Bachelors?
 Or young couples?

-One group may prefer to purchase in bulk, preferring value-sized packaging in Costco; while another will want smaller packaging design to keep more of a variety of products in their fridge.
+One group may prefer to purchase in bulk, preferring value-sized packaging at Costco, while another will want a smaller packaging design to keep a wider variety of products in their fridge.

 5. Segmenting Demographics